11. Justice

 Upright

-Ruled by Libra and linked to the path from Tiphareth to Geburah, Justice sits at the intersection of clarity and courage.
-Libra brings equilibrium and decision.
+Justice is the part of you that faces the truth.
+It connects your actions to their results and keeps you responsible.
+This card requests all is fair and indicates when imbalance is being rectified.
+Your choices reflect your intentions and the consequences are the result of actions.
+Ruled by Libra, Justice sits at the intersection of clarity and courage, bringing equilibrium and decision.
 This is a sword, not a seesaw, and the scales are diagnostic.
 Justice shows up when you’re ready to examine where you’ve been complicit in your own imbalances and where integrity asks for an update.
 It's time to be honest.

 Keywords: Cause and effect, truth, fairness, accountability, alignment, clarity.